google/skia-buildbot/am/PROD.md

 alert-manager Production Manual
 ===============================

-First make sure you are familar with the design of alert-manager by reading the [DESIGN](./DESIGN.md) doc.
+First make sure you are familiar with the design of alert-manager by reading the [DESIGN](./DESIGN.md) doc.

 Alerts